Live Tracking and Locators

 You can now record live tracks to a map for a wide range of location sources- including aircraft as shown in this screenshot.

-How to use: Live Tracks must be added for each location source individually to each saved map.
-Please note that starting a live track for ADS-B aircraft requires a pro, desktop or team account; live tracks for all other objects are available to all users.
+Please note that starting a live track for ADS-B aircraft requires a pro, desktop or team account; live tracks for all other devices are available to all users.
+Alternatively you can start recording a live track directly from the CalTopo Aircraft Overlay.

 Select the type of device that you wish to record a live track for and the “Track Details” dialog will appear.